How to write an effective title and abstract and choose appropriate keywords

-The play a pivotal role in the communication of research.
+The title, abstract, and keywords play a pivotal role in the communication of research.
 Without them, most papers may never be read or even found by interested readers1-4.
 Here’s why:

 Given the critical role that these 3 elements play in helping readers access your research, we offer a set of guidelines (compiled from instructions and resources on journals’ websites and academic writing guidelines, listed in the references) on writing effective titles and abstracts and choosing the right keywords.